jszmajda/tofu/README.md

 3. Using Obsidian integration:
    - Set your Obsidian vault path in Settings
    - Use `!!load filename` in your messages to include content from your vault

+4. Working with code:
+   - Code blocks are automatically formatted with syntax highlighting
+   - Copy buttons are available for both code blocks and entire messages
+   - Multi-line code blocks are distinguished from inline code for better readability

+5. Pasting content:
+   - Rich text pasting is supported with automatic conversion to markdown
+   - Images are automatically filtered from pastes to maintain text-based interactions

 Note: The application uses a secure preload script to handle AWS credentials and Obsidian vault access